How to keep engaged with your Kickstarter backers after your campaign ends

 One thing you can do during your campaign is to set expectations upfront.
 This can be around how quickly you’ll respond to comments, but also how frequently backers can expect updates, both during and after the campaign.

-You can include this all right there in the FAQs for your campaign page.
+You can and probably should include this in the FAQs for your campaign page.

 That way, backers know what to expect from you.